vmnog/vmnog.com/_posts/what-should-be-tested-in-frontend-applications.md

 ## Initial Setup

-The first step I make is to make sure my test is setup correctly, let's consider we have a file called `custom.component.ts` it means we should have a another related test file called `custom.component.spec.ts`.
+The first step I make is to make sure my test is setup correctly, let's consider we have a file called `custom.component.ts` it means we should have another related test file called `custom.component.spec.ts`.
 After creating the file we should make share that the test is running perfectly.
-If you use the [Angular CLI](https://angular.io/cli/generate) to generate your components you probrably already have a setup using the default settings such as `TestBed.configureTestingModule`, `TestBed.createComponent` and a `describe` with a `it('should create')`.
-Once we have our test ready and running we can start with our next step: _Analizing what should be tested_.
+If you use the [Angular CLI](https://angular.io/cli/generate) to generate your components you probably already have a setup using the default settings such as `TestBed.configureTestingModule`, `TestBed.createComponent` and a `describe` with a `it('should create')`.
+Once we have our test ready and running we can start with our next step: _Analyzing what should be tested_.

 ## What should be tested?

-Typically, in frontend applications, there exist intricate connections between various components such as logic, interfaces, user interactions, validations, navigation, and API calls.
+Typically, in frontend applications, there exists intricate connections between various components such as logic, interfaces, user interactions, validations, navigation, and API calls.
 If we adhere to the principle that unit tests should examine every component in isolation, it implies that we should test each line of code in HTML, Typescript, and CSS.
 Nonetheless, this approach would lead to a difficult and arduous development and maintenance process due to the complexity and effort required to modify each individual piece of code whenever updates are made.
 The approach I like to use when developing frontend unit test is to always first look at the interface (HTML).

 ### Testing logic behaviors